Hiccup246/Thunderbots-AVC2016/README.md

 ## Week two goals:
 * Harry, Arnold and James produce code for Quadrant one
-* James works on network code
+* ~~James works on network code~~
-* Thomas and Tom finalise chassis and chassis design
+* ~~Thomas and Tom finalise chassis and chassis design~~

 ###Week 2 review
+* James has finished network code and is ready to test it
+* Tom and Thomas have finalised chassis
+* Only goal for week 3 which was not met was to completet the code for quadrant one

 ## Week 3 goals:
 * Harry and Arnold writing code for quadrant 2